allsorts46/hosted-payment-iframe/examples/simple-card-capture/README.md

 # Instructions

 1. Navigate to /hosted-payment-iframe/examples/simple-card-capture folder.
-Use <your-tract-domain> as parameter in the following command.
+Use your-tract-domain as a parameter in the following command.
     * Run `node app.js foo.tractbilling.com`

 2. Retrieve a referrer token from the TRACT API.
 (See top level README.md file for more informaiton.)